 Advantages of actionless frameworks

-Simple put, actionless frameworks are extremely prepared for future changes and can make your application behave better/look better by a simple new configuration.
+Simply put, actionless frameworks are extremely prepared for future changes and can make your application behave better/look better by a new configuration.

-If you are using it to convert data and now you have a faster algorithm, simple register the faster algorithm and benefit from better performance.
+If you are using it to convert data and now you have a faster algorithm, simply register the faster algorithm and benefit from better performance.